lamductan/setup_ubuntu/README.md

 7. bash 7_install_softwares.sh

 ## Note:
+1. In the first time run vim, please run this command:
+   :PlugInstall
-1. If there is an error when installing a package, add these lines to the correct script to create a block comment with successfully installed packages:
+2. If there is an error when installing a package, add these lines to the correct script to create a block comment with successfully installed packages:
      : <<'IGNORED_PACKAGES'
      ###code to install packages
      IGNORED_PACKAGES
-2. To check a package with pkgconfig, use command:
+3. To check a package with pkgconfig, use command:
      pkg-config --modversion <package-name>